Hasanul Haq Inu: Since 2008

-2018

 As an only Bangladesh Government high ranking minister Hasanul Haq publicly protested Bharatiya Janata Party president Amit Shah's remarks, describing Bangladeshis as ‘termites’.
-In a strong word, Inu said in a public rally “Amit Shah has made an unwanted remark by describing Bangladeshis as termites.
+In a strong word, Inu said in a public rally: “Amit Shah has made an unwanted remark by describing Bangladeshis as termites.
 We in Dhaka do not give any importance to his statement as it does not carry the gravity of an official statement of India".
 His comments were widely reported in Indian media and welcomed by Bangladesh social media users.
 Other opposition leaders also hold him responsible for Sheikh Mujib's killing.

 When commenting on Inu's activities in 1972– 1975, Bangladesh Nationalist Party leader Ruhul Kabir Rizvi said: "Inu's attitude at that time was like that of militant kingpins Laden, Zawahiri and Shaykh Abdur Rahman."
 He also demanded his trial for his crimes before a people's court.

+Inu contested the national election on 7 January 2024 as an Awami League candidate.
+He received 92,455 votes but lost to Kamarul Arefin who received 115,799 votes.
+Inu alleged the vote was rigged.

+After the resignation of Sheikh Hasina, Inu along with Rashed Khan Menon was charged with a case of murder during the quota-reform movement and was subsequently arrested.